DavidUhlmann/PPBestPractices/PowerAutomate.md

 concat('https://make.powerautomate.com/environments/', workflow()?['tags']['environmentName'], '/flows/', workflow()?['name'], '/runs/', workflow()?['run']['name'])

 Further information about child flows can be found at [Create child Flows - Power Automate | Microsoft Learn](https://learn.microsoft.com/en-us/power-automate/create-child-flows)

+## Authentication in Flows

+If you work within a cloud flow and need to authenticate, for example, to an API or Azure Service, try to use a Service Principal whenever possible.
+If a Service Principal is not supported by design, try to use a service account.
+Additionally, ensure that you use secure input and output values from sources like Key Vault to avoid those values appearing in your flow logs.